North America Vacations

 Chico Hot Springs / Bozeman

 Sleep late and enjoy a leisurely morning at the resort.
-Stroll the gardens, enjoy a last morning’s soak or opt for a scenic hike before returning to the Bozeman Airport or your post-trip hotel.
+Stroll the gardens, enjoy a last morning’s soak or opt for a scenic hike of the local Trout Pond before returning to the Bozeman Airport or your post-trip hotel.

 **Trip itineraries are subject to change without notice due to road, weather, and other factors outside of our control, for the safety and enjoyment of our guests, as deemed necessary and appropriate by Austin Adventures.